 Data migration from legacy or external systems

-After the initial deployment is up and running, the system implementer will migrate existing data assets of the customer into Microsoft Dynamics 365 for Finance and Operations, especially the following assets:
+After the initial deployment is up and running, the system implementer will migrate existing data assets of the customer into the application, especially the following assets:

 - Master data (for example, customers and vendors)